KmolYuan/Pyslvs-UI/docs/pyslvs-api.md

 |:----:|:------:|
 |   | bool |

-Return True if the joint pin is connected to ground link.
+Return true if the joint pin is connected to ground link.

 #### VPoint.has_offset()